swimos/swimos-docs/src/_rust-server/supply-lanes.md

 - Propagating metadata.
 Metadata may be propagated at set intervals using the [Handler Context's]({% link _rust-server/handler-context.md %}) timer API and calculated on-demand.
 - Generating data on-demand using [Command Lanes]({% link _rust-server/command-lanes.md %}).
 A Command Lane may react to a command and invoke the `supply` function to return a response.
 - Propagating a subset of data.
-A Demand Lane may generate a subset of data from the state of another lane and propagate this to linked peers rather than duplicating the state of a lane.
+A Supply Lane may generate a subset of data from the state of another lane and propagate this to linked peers rather than duplicating the state of a lane.
 The lane's superset may invoke the `supply` operation after its state changes to avoid this duplication.

 # Event handler